 Electric And Battery Lawn Mowers

-- Check the health of cables and batteries – You will need to check the condition of your cable to your electric lawn mower and that it is still functioning as this can get frayed after extended use.
+- Check the health of cables and batteries – You will need to check the condition of the cable of your electric lawn mower.
 In addition to this some extension cables do not have the required amp-age to run an electric lawn mower.
 If your machine still won’t move, you will need to check the fuses or breakers in your home.

 - If you have a battery-powered lawn mower, be sure to check whether the battery is flat.
 If the battery has difficulty holding its charge, especially through winter, this could be a sign that it may need replacing.
 Ideally you shouldn’t store batteries in cold places like sheds as this can affect the battery life.